blossomz37/ffa-lab-5/ETL Reference.md

 ## Description
-This is the guide to Extract Transform and Load information from /data raw xlsx to a usable csv for DuckDB.
+This is the guide to Extract Transform and Load (ETL) information from xlsx to a usable csv for DuckDB.

-## DATA
-Input Directory: /data_raw
-Output Directory: /data_cleaned

 ## PARSE FILENAME TO CSV
 Date=First 8 characters